 Few things are more important to an organization than keeping their servers up and running.
 No matter how it occurs, system downtime can quickly translate into lost revenue, diminished productivity, and missed opportunities.
 Even worse, the brand damage that follows as a consequence of customers not being able to access data or services can be devastating for a company, tarnishing its reputation for years.

-Better service means better performance.
-With remote hands teams on hand to address any problems as they develop, colocation customers will find that their servers are up and running when they need them more often than not.
+With a remote support hands team on-site, colocation customers can rest easy knowing that if something does go wrong (which, if the facility has a good uptime SLA guarantee, won’t be very often), they won’t have to wait for their own IT personnel to travel to the data center to address the problem.
 Frequent load testing and fire drills keep data center remote hands alert and ready to address uptime challenges quickly when they present themselves.
-With the high potential costs of downtime capable of wrecking a company’s finances and reputation, having the assurance of a remote hands team is a significant benefit for organizations of all sizes.
+That rapid response time means that system downtime will be kept to a minimum, even if it occurs outside of regular business hours.
+With the high potential costs of downtime capable of wrecking a company’s finances and reputation, having the assurance of a smart hands team is a significant benefit for organizations of all sizes.